 Guilford Courthouse NMP is located in North-central North Carolina in the city of Greensboro.
 The park is open Spring through Fall and offers the opportunity to explore a Revolutionary War battlefield.

-British troops were sent south in 1778 with the goal of moving northward from Georgia.
-Their goal was to take back control of the colonies.
-In March 1781 there was a battle in Guilford Courthouse, North Carolina.
+British troops were sent south in 1778 to move northward from Georgia, hoping to regain control of the colonies.
+In March 1781, a battle took place in Guilford Courthouse, North Carolina.

 The 1,900 British troops led by General Lord Cornwallis battled against 4,500 Patriot troops led by Major General Nathanael Greene.
-There was a brief but intense battle that ended with the Patriot troops retreating.
+A brief but intense battle ended with the Patriot troops retreating.

 The British troops continued north to Virginia until they were forced to surrender to George Washington at Yorktown.

-Visitors can take a battlefield road tour with eight interpretive stops including a stop with an equestrian statue of Nathanael Greene.
+Visitors can take a battlefield road tour with eight interpretive stops, including an equestrian statue of Nathanael Greene.
 There are also 2.5 miles of battlefield walking trails.

 Moores Creek National Battlefield

-Today visitors can check out the visitor center with interpretive exhibits and a park film, explore the .7 mile history trail that follows part of the road used by Loyalist and patriot troops.
+Today, visitors can check out the visitor center, which has interpretive exhibits and a park film, and explore the .7-mile history trail, which follows part of the road used by Loyalist and Patriot troops.

 Wright Brothers National Memorial

-The Wright Brothers National Memorial celebrates this achievement including a 60-foot pylon standing on Big Kill Devil Hill which is the hill in which the Wright brothers launched their glider.
+The Wright Brothers National Memorial celebrates this achievement, including a 60-foot pylon standing on Big Kill Devil Hill, the hill where the Wright brothers launched their glider.

-The park visitor center has interpretive exhibits including a functional reproduction of the 1903 Flyer.
-There are also reconstructions of the hangar and living quarters the Wright Brothers lived in during their time in North Carolina.
+The park visitor center has interpretive exhibits, including a functional reproduction of the 1903 Flyer.
+Reconstructions of the hangar and living quarters the Wright Brothers lived in during their time in North Carolina are also on display.

 List of North Carolina National Parks